enricopolanski/functional-programming/README.md

 # What is functional programming

 > Though programming was born in mathematics, it has since largely been divorced from it.
-> The idea is that there's some higher level than the code in which you need to be able to think precisely,
+> The idea is that there's some higher level than the code in which you need to be able to precisely,
 > and that mathematics actually allows you to think precisely about it - Leslie Lamport

 Functional programming's goal is to dominate a system's complexity through the use of formal _models_, careful attention is given to code's properties.